 It was cold recently, so I didn’t feel like continuing with the airbrush painting of the airplane model, so I put my hands on a different kit.
 Both will be half-finished, so isn’t it good?

 It’s a fairly old kit, but I’m going to make a German 38(t) light tank.
 The Tristar kit has small parts, but it seems to be good.
 Now that Tristar is out of business, I think you can buy what is currently released by HobbyBoss.
 At that time, I was worried that they were struggling after being intentionally batted many times by Dragon.
 I think the manufacturer had the greatest passion for kits.
-Now, 38(t) has been released from Tamiya, which I had been longing for, so it might be a delicate choice.
+Now, 38(t) has been released from Tamiya, which I had longed for, so it might be a delicate choice.
 Especially for Japanese modelers.
 I also want to build a Tamiya 38(t) tank, but I would like to finish this first.

 A little etched part is attached.
 Depending on the choice of opening and closing the hatch, some may not be necessary.
-I thought all OVM clamps in the German army, but there are also belt-shaped etched parts.
+I thought all OVM clamps were in the German Army, but there are also belt-shaped etched parts.
 I wonder if the way to fasten is different because the original is a Czech tank.

 There was an etched part under the engine cover.
 I can’t see this at all.
 But if you open the cover, it may be effective.
 In that case, we might use parts sold separately to reproduce the interior.

 The turret has started being assembled.
 This also has many small parts.
-There are a lot of small parts inside the main gun, but you can’t see them when they are assembled, so I think it would be better if they were roughly shaped without being so careful.
+There are a lot of small parts inside the main gun, but you can’t see them when completed, so I think it would be better if they were roughly shaped without being so careful.
 I used all the parts.
 In addition, this kit seemed to pay attention to the details of the backside of the viewing window of the tank.

 I’ve almost finished assembling the whole tank.
 This tank features steel riveting.
 The other thing is the connected track.
-If it is riveted, the strength may be weak, but welding techniques were not widespread at that time.
+If it is riveted, the strength may be weak, but welding techniques were not widespread then.
 In the case of riveting, if we replace only the iron plate with a hole, it can still be used.
 But the devastation of the tank that was hit by the shell, from the pictures and the images, is tragic now and in the past, so I don’t think it’s possible.

 On the back of the tank, I put things like drums, sleeping bags, mats under the sleeping bag, canvas sheets, wooden boxes, and a bunch of tree branches that I don’t know if they’re going to be used for firewood or a track stack.
 If I put it too much, the turret won’t turn, but it’s still OK.